Welcome to Reward ...

 While we don't have a date for the founding of Reward, you might consider that their post office opened in 1900.

-While the community is gone, the present day location for Reward is 3,860 feet [1,177 m] above sea level.<3> In other words, the altitude of Reward is about ¾ mile [or ~1¼ km] above sea level.
+While the community is gone, the present day location for Reward is 3,860 feet [1,177 m] above sea level.<3> In other words, the elevation of Reward is about ¾ mile [or ~1¼ km] above sea level.

 Time Zone: The area where Reward was located is in the Pacific Time Zone (PST/PDT) and observes daylight saving time